fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 This cmdlet initiates an asynchronous operation to start or stop a Service Fabric node.
 A Service Fabric node is process, not a VM or machine – the VM or machine will still be running.
 Specifying -Stop puts it into a *stopped* state where it is not a member of the cluster and cannot host services, thus simulating a *down* node.
 Specifying -Start will start a node that was stopped.

 When this cmdlet returns successfully, it means the system has accepted the operation.
 A successful call does not imply the operation is finished yet.
-To get information about the current state of the operation, call use Get-ServiceFabricNodeTransitionProgress, which will return the current state of the operation.
+To get information about the current state of the operation, call use [Get-ServiceFabricNodeTransitionProgress](./Get-ServiceFabricNodeTransitionProgress.md), which will return the current state of the operation.

-This cmdlet should be preferred over Start-ServiceFabricNode and Stop-ServiceFabricNode.
-Avoid mixing usages of this cmdlet with Start-ServiceFabricNode and Stop-ServiceFabricNode.
-If a node is has already been stopped using Stop-ServiceFabricNode, start it using Start-ServiceFabricNode first before using Start-ServiceFabricNodeTransition, and then only use Start-ServiceFabricNodeTransition from then on.
+This cmdlet should be preferred over **Start-ServiceFabricNode** and **Stop-ServiceFabricNode**.
+Avoid mixing usages of this cmdlet with **Start-ServiceFabricNode** and **Stop-ServiceFabricNode**.
+If a node is has already been stopped using **Stop-ServiceFabricNode**, start it using **Start-ServiceFabricNode** first before using **Start-ServiceFabricNodeTransition**, and then only use **Start-ServiceFabricNodeTransition** from then on.

-See https://docs.microsoft.com/azure/service-fabric/service-fabric-node-transition-apis for for more details on Start-ServiceFabricNodeTransition.
+See https://docs.microsoft.com/azure/service-fabric/service-fabric-node-transition-apis for for more details on **Start-ServiceFabricNodeTransition**.

 ## EXAMPLES